david-martin/proposals/testing/pr-testing-guidelines-and-checklists.md

 These proposals only concern relevant repositories.

-### Repository should have a mandatory review by other person
+### Repository should have a mandatory review by two other developers

-This is easily enabled in GitHub.
-It mandates that at least one person gives a PR a green check-mark.
+This stops rushed PRs and ensures knowledge of the change is spread across the team In github it is easy to enforce at least one reviever as necessary.
+It is possible to implement multiple-reviewers policy through API, but it might not be worth the effort.

 There will be some decisions that we don't want to automate on purpose, for example, we will probably display code-coverage prominently, but we won't have any automatically enforced that would stop PR from getting merged due to low coverage.